 CMV Astor accidents and incidents

-CruiseMapper's CMV Astor cruise ship accidents, incidents and law news reports relate to a 650-passenger vessel owned by Cruise and Maritime Voyages.
+CruiseMapper's CMV Astor cruise ship accidents, incidents and law news reports relate to a 650-passenger vessel owned by Scrapped Cruise Ships.
 Our CMV Astor accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - aground - 2004 (Townsville Australia)